Rye Language

 Development

 Rye's Github repository is where everything happens.
-Please visit it, read it, star it, post issues, contribute ...
+You are welcome to visit it, read it, star it, post issues, contribute ...

 Since Rye uses Go, building it from source is very simple.
-Instructions are on the README.
+Follow instructions in the README.

 Github Blog Reddit Old blog Asciinema Youtube